wazo-platform/xivo-build-tools/README.md

 Build all packages to mirror <mirror2> with <unstable> distribution

- $ xivo-build-tools -a -m mirror2 -g unstable
+ $ xivo-build-tools -a -m mirror2 -d unstable

 Build all packages with force rebuild (add -f)